peter-evans/testcontainers-template/README.md

 # testcontainers-template

-This is a template project demonstrating how the [TestContainers](https://github.com/testcontainers/testcontainers-java) library can be used to perform integration tests against a containerised system under test (SUT).
+This is a bare-bones project demonstrating how the [TestContainers](https://github.com/testcontainers/testcontainers-java) library can be used to perform integration tests against a containerised system under test (SUT).
 If the SUT and its dependencies can be built from docker images, [TestContainers](https://github.com/testcontainers/testcontainers-java) can create and tear-down containers during the testing phase of the build.
 This allows integration tests to be preformed against a real instance of the SUT rather than relying on mocks.

 Key points:
 - Separation of unit test and integration test phases during the build
 - Separation of unit test and integration test source files within the module
-- Uses [TestContainers](https://github.com/testcontainers/testcontainers-java) to create and tear-down a container running a simple API as our SUT.
+- Use of [TestContainers](https://github.com/testcontainers/testcontainers-java) to create and tear-down a container running a simple API as our SUT.

-## Separating unit test and integration test phases
+## Separating unit test and integration test build phases

 While the [Maven Surefire](http://maven.apache.org/surefire/maven-surefire-plugin/) plugin is designed to run unit tests, the [Maven Failsafe](https://maven.apache.org/surefire/maven-failsafe-plugin/) plugin is designed to run integration tests.
 By default both plugins will include test classes based on the wildcard patterns described [here](http://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html) and [here](https://maven.apache.org/surefire/maven-failsafe-plugin/examples/inclusion-exclusion.html).